-North of the railway line, lower townscape value and, coarser urban grain and the presence of more negative qualities reduce the area's sensitivity to medium (subarea C2a).
+North of the railway line, lower townscape value and coarser urban grain and the presence of more negative qualities reduce the area's sensitivity to medium (sub area a).

-Twickenham Stadium and its surrounds, and the Stoop, (sub-areas C2b and C2c) form discrete areas standing in contrast to the mostly low-lying, residential setting.
+Twickenham Stadium and its surrounds, and the Stoop, (sub areas b and c) form discrete areas contrasting with the mostly low-lying, residential setting.
 In these areas there may be areas more able to accommodate growth and change, where these take opportunities to improve negative qualities and are designed sensitively to respect and enhance existing character.